cassioaumonti/Final_Project/README.md

 shiny::runGitHub('Final_Project','cassioaumonti', ref="main")
 ```

 The code below checks if the user has the required packages to run the app and install the ones that are not installed in their local machine.
-Lastly, the code run the previous code and calls the shiny app from GitHub.
-Pretty nice, isn't it?
+Lastly, the code run the previous chunk and calls the shiny app from GitHub.
+Pretty nice, isn't it?!

 ```{r}